 Interstate 195 provides the main access route into Thurgood Marshall Baltimore Washington International Airport (BWI).
-The north-south freeway travels 4.88 miles south from Maryland 166 and a park and ride lot just north of I-95 near Bloomsbury to the passenger terminal at BWI Airport.
+The freeway travels 4.88 miles from MD 166 and a park and ride lot just north of I-95 near Bloomsbury to the passenger terminal at BWI Airport.
 Signed with east/west cardinal direction banners, I-195 generally travels southward from MD 166 to BWI Airport.
 Exit numbers count down from the exchange with I-95 (Exit 4) to MD 170 (Exit 1), which is contrary to typical exit numbering convention.

-Origins of the I-195 freeway date back to 1952 with the opening of the access road to then Friendship International Airport from Maryland 295 (Baltimore-Washington Parkway).
-Named Metropolitan Boulevard and designated Maryland 46, the 1.86-mile freeway spur opened to service the new airport.1
+Origins of the I-195 freeway date back to 1952 with the opening of the access road to then Friendship International Airport from MD 295 (Baltimore-Washington Parkway).
+Named Metropolitan Boulevard and designated MD 46, the 1.86 mile freeway spur opened to service the new airport.1

 06/17/00, 10/10/04, 06/27/10, 07/02/10 by AARoads